1200wd/web-coineva/content/use-nulldata-to-send-blockchain-messages.rst

 on a specific date: a renting contract or birth certificate for instance.

 On the Proof Of Existence website (https://poex.io) you can store a hash of any document, which proves the existence of a document on a specific data.
+And in my article: " `Proof existence of documents using Nulldata <{filename}/proof-existence-store-documents-hash-blockchain.rst>`_ " I explain how to do this yourself with BitcoinLib.

 But Null Data messages can also be used to build another layer on the blockchain network to store assets or other crypto currencies.
 Colored coins (https://en.wikipedia.org/wiki/Colored_coin)